leecrossley/cordova-plugin-social-message/README.md

 Cordova Plugin to utilise native share features.
 Developed for Apache Cordova CLI >= 3.0.0.
 Share text, images and urls to Facebook, Twitter and more.

+#### Live demo

+See this plugin working in a live app: http://playadds.com

 ## 1 step install

 ```